Concussion & Return to Sport

 Generally, concussion treatment is rest followed by a steady reintroduction to a healthy life.
 With a bit of knowledge, this transition may usually be home-based with a bit of common sense.
 You will need to see your GP or trained health professional for clearance before returning to your sport.

-Concussion symptoms usually deteriorate when we are tired, or your brain has had too much stimulation.
+Concussion symptoms usually deteriorate when you fatigue or your brain has had too much stimulation.
 In the early stages, simple things like going for a walk, watching TV or scrolling on your phone can be enough to tax your brain into being tired.
 Slowly, things should improve, and you’ll need fewer rest periods throughout the day.
-Once you can get through the day, you can then return to school or work in small doses, progressing back to full time.
+Once you can get through the day, you can return to school or work in small doses, progressing back to full time.

-If you are having difficulty in getting over the fatigue and symptoms from a concussion, you can do what is called concussion rehabilitation.
+If you are having difficulty getting over the fatigue and symptoms from a concussion, you can do concussion rehabilitation.
 This rehab consists of a variety of training types based on the symptoms you’re experiencing.
 The main areas of brain function related to concussion symptoms are body pain, thinking, emotional, behavioural, consciousness and sleep disturbance (BMJ, 2016).
 Tailored rehabilitation reflects your unique cluster of symptoms.
-This rehab might include a thorough education program to understand your concussion, balance retraining, vision retraining and strict guidelines for a return to different types of exercise.
+This rehab might include a thorough education program to understand your concussion, balance retraining, vision retraining and strict guidelines for returning to different types of exercise.

 The recommended and typical course of recovery from a concussion is below.
-You can expect 2-3 days of symptoms, and then a steady return to work, school or uni over the next two weeks.
+You can expect 2-3 days of symptoms and a steady return to work, school, or uni over the next two weeks.
 After that, you can begin your return to sport testing, which can occur in as little as five days for adults and ten days for children.

 (BMJ Publishing Group, 2016)